6-20 DEC, 2022

 Sunrise shoot at the Tesselated Pavement.

 After lunch we will head out to Cape Huay where we will hike out to the headland.
-The Cape Hauy Walking Track is a 6.2 mile moderately trafficked out and back trail that features beautiful wild flowers and is rated as moderate.
+The Cape Hauy Walking Track is a 6.25 mile (10km) moderately trafficked round trip trail that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible year-round.
 It's a long journey to the end, and there are lots of stairs along the way, but in the end the view is worth the hike!
 The rock stairs along the way are very well maintained.
 Absolutely stunning walk.

 O/N Eaglehawk Neck